Sitelink Extensions: Which Comes First, the Ad Group or the Campaign?

 …and the ad group level:

-We started to test out the ads and a wild card came in to steal the show – account level sitelink extensions!
+We started to test out the paid ads and a wild card came in to steal the show – account level sitelink extensions!

 With this experiment, we still had account level sitelink extension running.